Our year in review

 By January 2020, Mobile XA was born.
-Our Director, Oonagh McBride and our Syntelate Integration Manager Fraser Cochrane, pictured below, launched Mobile XA at Avaya ENGAGE 2020, in Phoenix, Arizona on February 8.
+Our Head, Oonagh McBride and our Syntelate Integration Manager Fraser Cochrane, pictured below, launched Mobile XA at Avaya ENGAGE 2020, in Phoenix, Arizona on February 8.

 Our first client to go live with Mobile XA was guard.me International Insurance, one of the world’s largest insurance providers in education.